 Home > History > British cemetery

-586 soldiers died during the world wars, lies in the British cemetery, in particular: 424 Australians, 146 Britishs, 11 Canadians, 1 Indians and 2 of the Britishs Indies Occidentales and 2 British soldiers of the second World war.
-(1 in the local cemetery).
+586 soldiers died during the world wars, lies in the British cemetery, in particular 424 Australians, 150 Britishs, 11 Canadians, 1 Indian soldier.
+(1 soldier in the local cemetery).
 The British cemetery is located along the ancient railroad at east of the village.

 There are lot of soldiers' pictures not identified in the Louis Thuillier collection.
-To view some photos, simply click on this link: www.awm.gov.au. (broadcast rights supervised by AWM).
+To view some photos, on this link: www.awm.gov.au. (broadcast rights supervised by AWM).

-You will find below some faces of the soldiers who lie together here in the British cemeter: (graves' photos are shared on my facebook account).
+You will find below some faces of the soldiers who lie together here in the British cemeter: (a few graves' photos shared on my facebook page).

 55th Australian infantry Battalion.